stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 }
 ```

-This is nice because now we can test this function against another implimentations
+This is nice because now we can test this function against another implementations
 to verify its correctness.
 At this point it is a good idea to post something on
 [discourse](https://discourse.mc-stan.org/) or file an
 [issue](https://github.com/stan-dev/math/issues) to let folks know you would like